kelsierfin/BasicGamingPlatform/src/authentication_design.md

 ### Account Registration/ Creation ###
-Allows user to create new accounts and stores the credentials in a CSV file 1)main(String[] args): Entry point for the program, displays menu asking if the user wants to register a new account.
+Allows user to create new accounts and stores the credentials in a CSV file
+1) main(String[] args): Entry point for the program, displays menu asking if the user wants to register a new account.
 → Calls createNewAccount(Scanner scanner) to handle the registration process

 2) createNewAccount(Scanner scanner): Collects and validates user input, ensures username is unique and passwords match,